• Facebook

 Ermoupolis

 Syros’ wonderful capital, Ermoupolis, is also the capital of all the Cycladic islands.
-Ermoupolis is a walker’s paradise with its narrow streets, colorful shops and outdoor cafes.
+Hermoupolis is a walker’s paradise with its narrow streets, colorful shops and outdoor cafes.
 The waterfront is very lively, with plenty of good restaurants and ouzeries.
 Because Syros was historically a commercial center (Hermoupolis was named after Hermes, the god of commerce) and not reliant on tourism, it has been developed slowly and intelligently, which is reflected in the many restored neo-classical mansions, the marble-paved streets, and the chic little backstreet boutiques.
 During the 19th century Hermoupolis became the major port of Greece.
-It was superseded by Piraeus in the 20th century, but is still the capital of the Cyclades and also its largest city, with a population of over 15,000.
+It was superseded by Piraeus in the 20th century, but is still the capital of the Cyclades and also its largest city, with a population of about 20,000.

 Cultural Life